 Composition

 The Compliance Committee consists of nine individuals serving in their personal capacity.
 The members are nationals of the Parties or Signatories to the Convention.
-They are required to be persons of high moral character and recognized competence in the areas to which the Convention relates, including per- sons with legal experience.
+They are required to be persons of high moral character and recognized competence in the areas to which the Convention relates, including persons with legal experience.

 Election process